mrbinky3000/mrb3k-react-webpack-boilerplate/README.md

 - The book, [SurviveJS - Webpack](https://leanpub.com/survivejs-webpack), by Juho Vepsäläinen.
 - Frontend Masters course [Webpack Deep Dive](https://frontendmasters.com/courses/webpack/), by Kent C. Dodds.

+#Todo:
+- Might have to remove 'babel-plugin-transform-react-jsx-img-import' and import images by hand?
+Tree shaking seems to remove all images references when this babel transformation is in use.
+The images are extracted, but there is no src="" attribute for the image tags.
+Tree shaking seems to think that the images are dead code.

 > Written with [StackEdit](https://stackedit.io/).